mkalten/reacTIVision/README.md

 The camera options can be adjusted by pressing the `O` key.
 On Windows and Mac OS this will show a system dialog that allows the adjustment of the available camera parameters.
 On Linux (Mac OS X when using Firewire cameras), the available camera settings can be adjusted with a simple on screen display.
 Pressing the `K` key allows to browse and select all available cameras and image formats.

 In order to produce some more verbose debugging output, hitting the `V` will print the symbol and finger data to the console.
-Pressing the `H` key will display all these options on the screen. `F1` will toggle the full screen mode, the `P` key pauses the image analysis completely, hitting '`ESC` will quit the application.
+Pressing the `H` key will display all these options on the screen. `F1` will toggle the full screen mode, the `P` key pauses the image analysis completely, hitting `ESC` will quit the application.

 ## XML configuration file